sjsrey/ors/ors.md

 # Captured Science

 I, and I suspect many of you, take the *science* part of regional science seriously.
 We see science as one of the best constructions of human kind, running close to beer.
 We hold it in such high esteem as science has the noble goals helping us to:

 - understand our world
 - uncover new knowledge
 - improve our realities for the betterment of human kind

-Formal science has its origins in Descarte's Discourse on Methods in 1637.
+Formal science has its origins in Descarte's Discourse on Methods written in 1637.
 From the beginning the concept of reproducibility was at the core.
 As [@Schroeder:2013uq] notes the motto of the Royal Society 1671